KenyanGeek/Deep-Learning/README.md

 ## Installing

-Just open the notebooks in the gpu space
+Just open the notebooks in your gpu space of choice such as [FloydHub](https://www.floydhub.com/),

 ## Built With